mbolli/nfsen-ng/README.md

 Nfsen-ng uses nfdump to read the nfcapd files.
 You can specify the location of the nfdump binary in `backend/settings/settings.php`.
 The default location is `/usr/bin/nfdump`.

-you should also have a look at the nfdump configuration file `/etc/nfdump.conf` and make sure that the `nfcapd` files are written to the correct location.
+You should also have a look at the nfdump configuration file `/etc/nfdump.conf` and make sure that the `nfcapd` files are written to the correct location.
 The default location is `/var/nfdump/profiles_data`.

-here is an example of the nfdump configuration file:
+Hhere is an example of an nfdump configuration:

 ```ini
 options='-z -S 1 -T all -l /var/nfdump/profiles-data/live/<source> -p <port>'